jcazevedo/jcazevedo.net/posts/_posts/2012-08-15-a-fresh-start-with-jekyll.md

 ---
 layout: post
-title: "A Fresh Start with Jekyll"
 date: "Wed Aug  15 22:15:10 WET 2012"
 ---

+# A Fresh Start with Jekyll

 I've been meaning to do a revamp of my old site, and took that as a chance to try [Jekyll][1].
 The decisions to use Jekyll over [Wordpress][2], which I've